linolayani/linoleparquet.github.io/content/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ![image](./images/answer-3.png#center)

-> Your computer **checks its local DNS cache** to see if it already has the IP address linked to test.webiste.com.
+> Your computer **checks its local DNS cache** to see if it already has the IP address linked to test.website.com.
-> If not found, it **sends a DNS query** to your configured DNS server to resolve the domain name (test.webiste.com) to an IP address.
-The DNS server **responds with the IP address** (10.0.20.5) associated with test.webiste.com.
+> If not found, it **sends a DNS query** to your configured DNS server to resolve the domain name (test.website.com) to an IP address.
+The DNS server **responds with the IP address** (10.0.20.5) associated with test.website.com.
 >
 > Your computer initiates a **TCP connection** to the IP address 10.0.20.5 on the port 443, default port for HTTPS.
 A **three-way handshake** (SYN, SYN-ACK, ACK) occurs between your computer and the web server to establish an encrypted connection.
 >
-> Once the connection is established, your computer sends an **HTTP GET request** to the web server, specifying the resource you want to retrieve (by default the homepage, which is commonely the index.html file).
+> Once the connection is established, your computer sends an **HTTP GET request** to the web server, specifying the resource you want to retrieve (by default the homepage, which is commonly the index.html file).
 > The web server (at IP address 10.0.20.5) receives the HTTP request and **processes it**.
 >
-> It retrieves the homepage of test.webiste.com, and sends an **HTTP response** back to your computer.
+> It retrieves the homepage of test.website.com, and sends an **HTTP response** back to your computer.
 The response includes the requested web page content, status codes, and other relevant information.
 >
 > Your browser receives the HTTP response and **renders the web page**, displaying it on your screen.